All of these restaurants emphasize local ingredients,

 Blending the beauty and bounty of Tuscany and California, and inspired by the hearty appetite and abundance of southern Italy, TusCA serves up seasonally sourced menus made from fresh, local produce, meats and fish.
-Focused on foods that are “good for their guests, good for their community and good for the planet,” TusCA chef Steve Johnson delights diners with meals both intriguing and indulgent, particularly those baked in his wood-burning oven or served with the housemade pastas.
-Open daily for breakfast and lunch 6:30am–1:30pm, dinner 6–9pm Tu-Sa.
+TusCA chef Steve Johnson delights diners with meals both intriguing and indulgent, particularly those baked in his wood-burning oven or served with the housemade pastas.
+Open daily for breakfast and lunch 6:30am–1:30pm, dinner 6–9pm Tu–Sa.

 The Wharf Marketplace

 The Wharf Marketplace is Monterey’s newly remodeled, go-to fresh, local market with free 24-minute parking.
-Features The best-grown Salinas Valley lettuces and vegetables, artisanal cheeses, wines, draft beer, and other tasty food and drink options from Monterey County.
+Features the best-grown Salinas Valley lettuces and vegetables, artisanal cheeses, wines and draft beer.
 The Café & Grab-n-Go selections are designed to satisfy your cravings for every meal.
 Catering made easy for any staff breakfast or lunch and ready-to-take home dinners are sure to delight.
 Comfortable indoor/outdoor seating available.
-Open daily 5:30am–7pm; Taste It Thursdays offer complimentary wines and beer tasting with one-bite wonders 4:30-6:30pm.
+Open daily 5:30am–7pm; Taste It Thursdays offer complimentary wine and beer tasting with onebite wonders 4:30–6:30pm.

 The Haute Enchilada